lidofinance/depot/README.md

   // Check fired events
   describe("Check fired events...", () => {
     it("All expected events were fired", () => {
-      events.checkOmnibusEvents(omnibus.actions, enactReceipt);
+      events.checkOmnibusEvents(omnibus.items, enactReceipt);
     });
   });
 });
 ```

-To improve readability you can group tests in suites by the actions logic (check the example above).
+To improve readability you can group tests in suites by the logic (check the example above).

 ### Predefined checks